Leading digital upskilling platform launches bespoke Kickstart Scheme

 “FutureLearn is pleased to announce that a significant level of financial investment will be dedicated to creating a minimum of 10 FinTech short courses, built alongside Digital Boost and the UK’s leading higher education and industry partners, to support in upskilling the national workforce.”

-The Digital Boost FinTech Kickstart programme is available from today.
+Digital Boost's Kickstart into FinTech programme is available from today.